gkz/grasp/faq.md

 Any time you would use `grep` or `sed` to search or replace your JavaScript code, you can use Grasp instead.

-The replace function is great for easily refactoring your code.
+The replace function is great for easily refactoring your code - see the blog post [Refactoring your JavaScript code with Grasp]({{ page.base_url }}/blog/2014/01/07/refactoring-javascript-with-grasp/).

 In general Grasp allows you to search in ways you didn't even think were possible.
 For instance, say you wanted to find a specific function in your codebase, but couldn't remember where it was.
 All you remember was that it was part of an object literal, and it called the function `isEven` somewhere in the body. ie. this code lies somewhere in your codebase: